sachinsaurav302/demo-repo/README.md

-this is for demo puspose
+this is for demo puspose like how to work github action <br>
+how to work CICD tool